trindadedev13/NewPass/README.md

 ## 🫱🏻‍🫲🏼 Contributions and Development
 If you wish to contribute to the NewPass project or report bugs, see the Instructions in [CONTRIBUTING.md](https://github.com/6eero/NewPass/blob/master/CONTRIBUTING.md).

+### Contact us Securely
+If you discover a security vulnerability, please inform us promptly.
+We prioritize investigating all legitimate reports and are committed to resolving issues promptly.
+For secure communication, encrypt messages using [NewPass's GPG key](https://github.com/6eero/NewPass/blob/master/public_key.asc) and send it to
+ `security@newpass.solutions`.
+Further guidance is available [here](https://github.com/6eero/NewPass/blob/master/SECURITY.md).

 I accept and appreciate community contributions to continually improve the application.

 ### Contributors Wall: